BrendaMichelle/js-dom-mini-challenge/README.md

 Using the `traveler` object, update the DOM to show the traveler's *name*, *nickname*, and *photo* in the appropriate places.
 For the `<img>` tag, make sure to update the `src` attribute *and* the `alt` attribute (it's important for accessibility).

 **YOUR NOTES**
-Okay, I TOTALLY misread this Deliverable, and thought I was adding data... and then i thought there was more than one traveler and got really confused after i wrote everything out.
-I am going to work on this over the weekend....
+UPDATE: I redid this section and updated the content.
+I found the traveler div, then found the appropriate tags to update and added raffy's information.
 ___________

 ## Deliverable 4